Noise reduction method of high frequency signal in dynamic gravimetry

 Abstract:

 In recent years, dynamic gravity measurement technology utilizing optical-gyro inertial navigation systems has advanced rapidly, owing to its high efficiency capabilities in acquiring Earth's gravity field data.
-However, conventional filtering methods exhibit limitations in addressing the frequency-domain aliasing of gravity signals and noise, which constrains the accuracy and resolution of measurements.
-To address these challenges, a novel joint noise reduction method integrating empirical mode decomposition (EMD) and wavenumber correlation filtering (WCF) was developed.
-In this method, the raw gravity data were low-pass filtered initially.
+However, existing filtering methods exhibit limitations in addressing the frequency-domain aliasing of gravity signals and noise, which severely constrains the accuracy and resolution of measurements.
+To address these challenges, a novel joint noise reduction method integrating EMD and WCF was innovatively propose.
+The raw gravity results were low-pass filtered initially.
 The filtered results then underwent EMD, and a threshold was applied to retain low-order intrinsic mode functions.
 Subsequently, correlation filtering was implemented on repeated line retention results to reconstruct signals and suppress noise.
-Simulation experiments demonstrated that the proposed method achieved a 44% improvement in signal-to-noise ratio and a 48% reduction in mean square error compared to traditional EMD processing.
+Simulation experiments demonstrate that the proposed method achieve a 44% improvement in signal-to-noise ratio and a 48% reduction in mean square error compare to traditional EMD processing.
 These results confirm the effectiveness of the EMD-WCF method in balancing measurement accuracy and resolution, offering a new strategy for high-frequency gravity signal denoising.

 Reference